Datical/devops_homework/README.md

 Please ask questions.
 You can email me at jake@liquibase.com.

-The assignment is to build the infrastructure, troubleshoot the app, and deploy it.
+The assignment is to troubleshoot the app locally, build the infrastructure, and deploy it.

 Please create a NOTES.md with your thought process, troubleshooting, and solutions.
+The goal here is not to "weed someone out" but rather to see your thought process when dealing with a typical DevOps-y day :)

 ## Task 1 - Application